How to Optimize your Remarketing Campaign?

 - What is the impact on performance and results of an optimized remarketing campaign?

 More about this topic can be found in the related briefing and group coaching center.
-Also, check out the upcoming free live sessions of the idea cast series.
-The recorded sessions will be made available on the YouTube channel and in the briefing center.
+Also, check out the "idea,-" podcast series.
+And the recorded sessions from webinars will be made available on the YouTube channel.

 Choosing the optimization objective